hnankam/project-hands-off/packages/shared/lib/embeddings/README.md

 #### Methods

-- `initialize(options?)` - Load and initialize the embedding model
+- `initialize(options?, opts?)` - Load and initialize the embedding model
-- `embed(text)` - Generate embedding for a single text
+- `embed(text, opts?)` - Generate embedding for a single text
-- `embedBatch(texts, batchSize?)` - Generate embeddings for multiple texts
+- `embedBatch(texts, batchSize?, opts?)` - Generate embeddings for multiple texts
-- `embedStream(texts, batchSize?)` - Generator function for processing with progress
+- `embedStream(texts, batchSize?, opts?)` - Generator function for processing with progress
 - `getCurrentModel()` - Get the currently loaded model
 - `isModelLoading()` - Check if model is currently loading
 - `isReady()` - Check if model is loaded and ready